graycoreio/daffodil/libs/design/scss/theming/README.md

 > These lines include theme variables and functions that will generate the theme CSS and style the components.

 Create classes in the `styles.scss` file to include the `theme` module for `$theme` and `$theme-dark` variables.
 This will allow you to set a click event on a button to switch between modes.
-[View this setup in Stackblitz](https://stackblitz.com/edit/daffodil-design-theming-angular-10)
+TODO EXAMPLE

 ```scss
 @use '@daffodil/design/scss/theme' as daff-theme;